abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-synthesis.md

 To understand my point, consider the problem of induction which I talk about in my [text about Gettier](/gettier).
 You can formulate this problem in the following way: We all know that our knowledge becomes obsolete all the time and that what is valid in one place isn't valid for another.
 So how can we justify the generalizations that we make about how things are?
 The simple answer is that that we cannot - that has been known for millenia.
 The answer is so simple that I am inclined to ask another question: How and why are we even capable of making such claims?

-The answer lies in the concept of *the world*, or of substance (I will use the term "the world" as nobody is sure what substance means).
-The world is a concept that, although it sounds obvious, is a bit weird, if you think about it.
-Like, why do we even have a concept of something that we cannot ever possibly observe in full?
+The answer lies in the idea of *the world*, or of substance (I will use the term "the world" as nobody is sure what substance means).
+The world is an idea that, although it sounds obvious, is a bit weird, if you think about it.
+Like, why do we even have an idea of something that we cannot ever possibly observe in full?

-It is the concept of the world that allows us to make general claims, and to act as if we know it all.
+It is the idea of the world that allows us to make general claims, and to act as if we know it all.
 And general claims about the world shape our understanding in a way that is wrong but useful for us.
 It allows us to make predictions about the world (which are also wrong but useful.)

-To see how this happens, let's examine the reincarnations of the concept of the world in each third category of the four triads.
+To see how this happens, let's examine the reincarnations of the idea of the world in each third category of the four triads.

 Quantity
 ---